The Trauma of Birth: Reception

 Sigmund Freud, the founder of psychoanalysis, read the manuscript, and initially welcomed the book, writing to Rank to tell him that he would accept its dedication to him.
 Freud's attitude to the book later changed, and he alternated between praising it and criticizing it.
-Several members of a committee secretly established in 1913 to protect Freud reacted to more harshly to The Trauma of Birth.
+Several members of a committee secretly established in 1913 to protect Freud reacted more harshly to The Trauma of Birth.
 The psychoanalysts Karl Abraham and Ernest Jones expressed opposition to the work, since they believed that it implicitly contradicted some of Freud's basic ideas.
 The author Richard Webster suggested that Abraham and Jones were correct in this belief.
 Freud's Inhibitions, Symptoms, and Anxiety (1926) was a response to The Trauma of Birth.

 Lieberman described The Trauma of Birth as one of "the most remarkable books in the history of psychology", and wrote that it presents insights "set in solid historical, philosophical, anthropological, artistic and literary foundations."
 He suggested that the work was "feminist" in its criticism of an ideology that emphasized men's perspectives at the expense of those of women and its recognition of the importance of early mother–child relationships.
 In his view, clinical evidence supports "Rank's observation that the ending of treatment brought forth dreams and strong emotions replete with birth symbolism."
 He maintained that other writers distorted Rank's ideas, for example by attempting to connect them to the obstetrician Frédérick Leboyer's views about natural childbirth and the psychologist Arthur Janov's primal therapy, or by falsely claiming that Rank believed that all children should be born by Caesarean section to prevent birth traumas.
 He suggested that Rank was responsible for some of this confusion, by speaking of more and less severe birth traumas.